julienreszka/julienreszka/README.md

 Mistakes happen but Failure is not an option.

-Make sure that if there are defects, they either have a workaround and they are in secondary features.
+Make sure that if there are defects, they have a workaround and they are in secondary features.

 ### ~Fail Fast~